-The construction of a storage unit at either proposed site is not anticipated to have a negative impact on environmental resources.
+The installation of the "Farm in the City" greenhouse module at the project site is not anticipated to have a negative impact on environmental resources.
 None of the environmental assessment factors nor the regulations reviewed in the above checklist resulted in negative environmental impacts or the need for mitigation.
 Overall, the project will have a net positive impact by helping a small business increase their capacity for agricultural production.
 No other planned or ongoing projects were identified in the project vicinity that could contribute to cumulative impacts of environmental resources.